The unit of magnetic flux in SI. Symbol, Wb (no period).

 “Valentine from a male telegraphist to a female telegraphist.”

 Yes, the James Clerk Maxwell.
-At the time this was written, the weber was the name of a unit of electric current.
-This is only the last verse of the poem.
+This is merely the last verse of the poem.
 It is reproduced from Alexander MacFarlane, Lectures on Ten British Physicists of the Nineteenth Century.

 2